210104-msbi-reston/TeamProgress-P2/README.md

 * Microsoft Power Bi

 ## Getting Started
-There are three options to setup this project.
+There are two options to setup this project.
 The first option involves restoring backups of the Relational Database and the Data Warehouse.
 The second option involves executing the SchemaData sql files for the Relational Database and the Data Warehouse.
-The third option involves running script files to setup the schemas and then running the SSIS packages to load the database and data warehouse.

 ### Requirements
 * Ensure SQL Server Management Studio is installed.
 * Ensure Visual Studio 2017 (SSDT) is installed.